A Guide to B-BBEE in South Africa

 5. Keep the lines of communication open with your SMEs throughout the process.

-The guide below outlines 5 ways SMEs can prepare before committing to a corporate’s ESD programme.
+The guide below outlines 5 ways SMEs can prepare before committing to a corporation’s ESD programme.

 1. Understand your personal requirements and what you need from the programme.